 Training contract deadline (2025): 31 July 2024 (opens 1 November 2023)

 The vac scheme route

-K&L offers a two-week vac scheme in July, during which applicants are able to sample a couple of departments and attend some outings into the City.
+K&L Gates offers a two-week vacation scheme in July, during which applicants are able to sample a couple of departments and attend some outings into the City.
 “I found everyone very friendly during my vac scheme, and I got to do some proper trainee work like bundling and helping draft an article for a newsletter,” said one source who'd taken part.

 Direct training contract applications

-Tina Two gives some insight into what kind of competencies assessors are on the lookout for.
+We also got some insight into what kind of competencies assessors are on the lookout for.
 “We'll be gauging whether people can write well, think clearly and draw logical conclusions under time pressure.
 We're looking for team players, not prima donnas or dominators.
 We want to understand people's skills, and we want them to be able to work collaboratively.”